 Bachelor of Education Degrees: Online and Campus-Based Programs

 Find out about bachelor's program options for aspiring teachers and the classes offered in these programs.
 Learn about available online programs and how they work.
 Get information about licensure requirements.
-Schools offering Education degrees can also be found in these popular choices.

 What Undergraduate Education Degrees Are Available?

 Bachelor's degree programs in education typically award a Bachelor of Arts (B.A.) or Bachelor of Science (B.S.) in the subject area, specialization or grade level in which you wish to teach.
 Of the wide range of undergraduate education programs available, some examples are mathematics, special education, early childhood and foreign language education.
 If you wish to teach at the secondary school level, you may major in your subject area, like biology, history or English, while minoring in education.

 |Programs||Bachelor of Arts and Bachelor of Science degrees offered with a wide variety of specializations available such as early childhood or special education.|